pingcap/tidb/docs/design/2021-03-09-dynamic-privileges.md

 Unit tests will be added to cover the semantics around role/dynamic privilege precedence, including logical restoring in a different order.

+Unit tests will also cover each of the "initial set of Dynamic privileges".
+Tests will include both directly assigning the privileges and assigning via a ROLE (RBAC).

 Integration testing needs to test with global kill enabled/disabled.

 ### Scenario Tests